cimcandrews/CapstoneOverview/index.md

         - Test submitting misinformation comments several times a day.
         - Test receiving the email notifications for newly submitted comments.
 - Pahse 2:
-    - We will give access to the response team and let the use it for one week.
+    - We will give access to the response team and let them use it for one week.
         - They will be able to directly ask us questions, give feedback, request changes.
         - There will be a feedback form that we can use to make improvements.
             - [https://forms.gle/YaUiYLmM9tgTV5FG6](https://forms.gle/YaUiYLmM9tgTV5FG6)